.nap Files (spec: nap-file)

 GET {{baseUrl}}/users/{{userId}}

-Supported methods: GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS.
+Supported methods: GET, POST, PUT, PATCH, DELETE, HEAD, OPTIONS (spec: http-methods).

 Key-value pairs for HTTP headers.
 Variables are interpolated.